boolaz/BooLet/README.md

 ## Requirements

-Boolet 1.2 has been developed in python 2.7 and successfully tested on Linux Ubuntu 14.04 LTS and Windows 8.1x64 (version 1.1 also works on MacOSX 10.11.6 El Capitan)
+Boolet 1.2 has been developed in python 2.7 and successfully tested on Linux Ubuntu 14.04 LTS (version 1.1 also works on MacOSX 10.11.6 El Capitan and Windows 8.1x64)

 ### python modules